 Positive Feedback Loops: The Other Roads to Ruin

-Positive feedback like, “Nice post!” is always welcome, but positive feedback that gets stuck in a loop can have catastrophic results.
+feedback that gets stuck in a loop can have catastrophic results.

 The most memorable experience of positive feedback is the head-splitting screech that fills an auditorium when the PA system experiences feedback.
 Someone speaks into the microphone and the sound is amplified.
 Amplified sound from the speakers is picked up by the microphone and amplified again through the speakers and back to the microphone and . . . well, by about the fifth cycle through the amp everyone in the room is holding their hands over their ears and mouthing silent profanities.